yters/lzjd/README.md

 If the LZJD metric works correctly, you should see an intuitive clustering of the mammals, and the random genomes clustered separately from the mammals.

+You can run this script on any directory of files, and see the results.
+Just replace `data` in the previous command with the path to the directory.

 ## References
 Dataset is taken from:
 - https://complearn.org/downloads/libcomplearn-1.1.7.tar.gz